UbiquitousLearning/mllm/tools/mllm-llm-benchmark/README.md

 std::shared_ptr<BenchmarkTemplate> createBenchmark(const std::string& model_name) {
   auto normalized_model_name = tolower(model_name);

-  // 添加你的模型判断
+  // Add your model check
   if (normalized_model_name.find("yourmodel") != std::string::npos) {
     return std::make_shared<YourModel_Benchmark>();
   }

-  // ... 其他模型
+  // ... other models
 }
 ```

-## 注意事项
+## Notes

-- 确保有足够的内存用于模型加载和推理
+- Ensure sufficient memory for model loading and inference
-- 每轮测试之间会休眠 5 秒，以避免设备过热影响结果
+- 5-second sleep between test rounds to avoid device overheating affecting results
-- TTFT 以毫秒为单位，速度以 tokens/s 为单位
+- TTFT is in milliseconds, speed is in tokens/s
-- 每个配置会运行 3 轮并取平均值，以获得更稳定的结果
+- Each configuration runs 3 rounds and averages results for more stable measurements

-## 故障排查
+## Troubleshooting

-### 错误：Model not initialized
+### Error: Model not initialized
-- 检查模型路径是否正确
+- Check if model path is correct
-- 确认配置文件格式正确
+- Verify configuration file format is correct

-### 错误：Benchmark not found
+### Error: Benchmark not found
-- 检查模型名称是否正确（使用 `-n` 参数）
+- Check if model name is correct (using `-n` parameter)
-- 确认 `All.hpp` 中有对应的模型注册
+- Confirm corresponding model registration exists in `All.hpp`

-### 性能异常
+### Performance Anomalies
-- 检查 CPU 线程数设置（`-t` 参数）
+- Check CPU thread count setting (`-t` parameter)
-- 确认没有其他程序占用系统资源
+- Confirm no other programs are consuming system resources
-- 检查是否启用了正确的量化方案
+- Check if correct quantization scheme is enabled